 - Citizens Bank personal loan: If you live in a qualifying state, Citizens Bank personal loans can be a good option for people with reasonably strong credit who want to minimize fees.

-- Avant: An Avant personal loan may make sense for you if you have less-than-stellar credit.
+- Avant: An Avant personal loan may make sense for you if you have less-than-perfect credit.